 Producer Irwin Yablans wanted a sequel even though director John Carpenter didn’t.
 He instead decided to write and score the project but not direct it.
-Carpenter was in the midst of developing another project that he would go onto direct, The Fog when he was approached by Yablans.
+Carpenter was in the midst of developing another project that he would go onto directly which was The Fog when he was approached by Yablans.
 He recommended Rick Rosenthal on the strength of a short film Rosenthal had made called The Toyer.
 Before Rosenthal, Carpenter had actually asked Tommy Lee Wallace who had been the art director on the original Halloween but he declined.
 He would go on to direct Halloween 3: Season of the Witch though.

 I was also surprised to learn that Debra Hill had looked into the possibility of shooting the film in 3D, a gimmick that was about to enjoy a renaissance around this time.
 Hill gave up on this possibility however as it was very costly.
 It was also very difficult to accomplish 3D effects in a film that would visually be dependent on darkness and shadows.
 This seems to make sense in relation to another sequel from another horror franchise.
-Friday the 13th Part 3 was shot in 3D the following year and altered it’s look from earlier films in the series because of it.
-The third instalment was brighter and more colourful than it’s preceding two films.
-Part 3 feels almost like some kind of demented horror comic come to life.
+Friday the 13th Part 3 was shot in 3D the following year and altered its look from earlier films in the series because of it.
+The third instalment was brighter and more colourful than its preceding two films.
+Part 3 feels almost like some kind of demented horror comic coming to life.
 This works very well indeed whilst ensuring that the 3D effects could be brilliantly effective and delivered with panache and style.

 So, what is Halloween 2 actually like?

-The first thing which is noteworthy of the sequel is that it continues straight after the events of the first movie.
+The first thing which is noteworthy about the sequel is that it continues straight after the events of the first movie.
 In fact, not just that but there is even an overlap with the first film (with Mr Sandman by The Chordettes playing over the soundtrack that bookends the movie as it also plays at the end) as we see the ending before the new narrative begins with Dr Loomis going downstairs to where the shot body of Myers should have been.
 We also see that Loomis’ dialogue has started to become even more exaggerated than it was in the original.
 A neighbour comes out and approaches Loomis remarking about the noise and exclaiming ‘I’ve been trick or treated to death tonight’ to which Loomis replies ‘You don’t know what death is!’
 Yes, this first reply exemplifies a lot of Loomis’ lines in the sequel.
-Just a little bit more unhinged, fraught and oh so camp.
+Just a little bit more unhinged, fraught and oh-so camp.

-We then get the title sequence which is similar to that of the original film with the pumpkin but this time the camera glides into it as it opens to reveal a skull at it’s centre.
+We then get the title sequence which is similar to that of the original film with the pumpkin but this time the camera glides into it as it opens to reveal a skull at its centre.
 With this sequence as with the recap of the end of the first film and the addendum as to what happens next, we get a sense of how audacious Halloween 2 is.
 It was made in 1981 a full three years after the original and enough time for the first film to be recognised and reviled as the masterpiece it truly is.
-For a sequel to pick up just after the original had ended was a massive risk as Carpenter’s original had a look and feel that was very unique to it.
+For a sequel to pick up just after the original had ended was a massive risk as Carpenter’s original had a look and feel that was very unique.
 The sequel would have to try to replicate this to feel authentic.
 Halloween 2 almost succeeds.
 The word ‘almost’ isn’t an insult though.
-The first film was and is so iconic that ANY attempt to either equal or top it’s brilliance and innovation would be foolhardy at best.
+The first film was and is so iconic that ANY attempt to either equal or top its brilliance and innovation would be foolhardy at best.
 That Halloween 2 still comes across as a worthy attempt is the best that could be hoped for.
 If Halloween is an A+ movie, then Halloween 2 is a B+ film.
 That’s no mean feat.

 And it wasn’t just the kills that were made more explicit within the film.
-Halloween 2 also ramps up the sexiness within the movie to keep in line with it’s competition.
-Hence, we get the nudity during the therapy room sequence and Bud’s rather unique (and cringeworthy) version of Amazing Grace.
+Halloween 2 also ramps up the sexiness within the movie to keep in line with its competition.
+Hence, we get the nudity during the therapy room sequence and Bud’s rather unique (and cringe-worthy) version of Amazing Grace.

 The fact that there are people who Michael had a perfect opportunity to dispose of but didn’t shows that he isn’t just some killing machine, indiscriminately killing anyone who crosses his path.
 One example of this is poor old Mrs Elrod who is making a sandwich for her dozing husband (who’s sleeping through the classic Night of the Living Dead.
 Sacrilege!) when Myers sneaks in and grabs the knife that she was using.
-Myers knows the groups of people who he wants to butcher which is one of many reasons why Halloween from 2018 and it’s sequel seemed so inauthentic and fake.
-Of course Michael also bumps off anyone who fits the same criteria as his sister Judith and of Laurie Strode.
-The next person Myers encounters is Alice, the young woman who is within the same age category, is saying how great it is that she has the house to herself to her friend on the phone (she could invite a male over because of this.
+Myers knows the groups of people who he wants to butcher which is one of many reasons why Halloween from 2018 and its sequel seemed so inauthentic and fake.
+Of course, Michael also bumps off anyone who fits the same criteria as his sister Judith and Laurie Strode.
+The next person Myers encounters is Alice, a young woman who is within the same age category, is saying how great it is that she has the house to herself to her friend on the phone (she could invite a male over because of this.
 Michael doesn’t like potential horny hi-jinx) and so, hence, she meets some of the criteria for someone who would be killed by Michael.
 And he obliges.